-Investment in subsidiary represents GH¢500 unquoted shares the University holds in University of Ghana Enterprises Limited (UGEL).
+The University holds GH¢100,000 unquoted shares in University of Ghana Enterprises Limited (UGEL).
 The company was incorporated on 24 September 2007 and is wholly owned by the University of Ghana.
 It was incorporated to undertake the following activities:

-to provide hospitality facilities for staff and students of the University; to provide hospitality and health services for the University community; to carry on all or any of the business of publishing, printing and distribution of books and stationery; to carry on all or any of the business of commercial farming, developing and maintaining agricultural outstations and botanical gardens of the University of Ghana; and to carry out any other activities deemed necessary for the realisation of the above objects.
+- to provide hospitality facilities for staff and students of the University; - to provide hospitality and health services for the University community; - to carry on all or any of the business of publishing, printing and distribution of books and stationery; - to carry on all or any of the business of commercial farming, developing and maintaining agricultural outstations and botanical gardens of the University of Ghana; and - to carry out any other activities deemed necessary for the realisation of the above objects.